mimuw-jnp2-rust/project-bartek-sadlej/README.md

 # Chat App

-## Autorzy
+## Authors
-- Barte Sadlej
+- Barte Sadlej (github: barteksad)

-## Opis
+## Description
-Komunikator napisany w ruscie
+Chat app written in Rust with Postgress db

-## Funkcjonalność
+## Functionality
 1)
-- [x] Serwer tworzy podane jako argumenty kanały
-- [x] Użytkownicy przy dołączaniu podaje nik i nazwe kanału do którego chcą dołączyć
-- [x] Wiadomości są widoczne w obrębie jednego kanału
-- [x] Można albo wysłać wiadomośc albo zmienić kanał
+- [x] Server creates channels provided as input arguments
+- [x] Users provide nick-names and password while joining and can choose channels
+- [x] Messages are visible across channel
+- [x] One can either send a message or change the channel

 2)
-- Dodanie logowania i tworzenia użytkowników
-- Wczytywanie i zapisywanie kanałów i użytkowników
-- Tworzenie nowych kanałów i pamiętanie kanałów urzytkowników
-- Dodanie historii oraz wysyłanie nieprzeczytanych wiadomości, wysłanych od ostatniego logowania

-- Wszystko raczej z terminala
-## Propozycja podziału na części
-W pierwszej części pierwsze cztery punkty,

-W drugiej części kolejne cztery punkty,
+- [x] Added logging and creating users
+- [x] Loading and saving channels and users from database
+- [x] Creating new channels and saving messages
+- [x] Added meassages history and sending messages unseen from last user logging

+- everything from terminal
+## A proposal for division into parts
+In first pars first four points,

+In secound part, secound four points,

-## Biblioteki
+## Libraries
-- Tokio : wątki obsługujące i połączenie i server tcp
+- Tokio : threads for each connection and TCP stream
-- Serde : do serializacji komunikatów (to chyba dobry pomysł?)
+- Serde : for messages serialization
+- and lots of smaller ones